noanor/kart-oppgave/README.md

 - **Detailed documentation:** See [README.md](Luftfartshinder/Luftfartshinder/README.md) in the Luftfartshinder/Luftfartshinder folder for system architecture, operations, and testing
 - **Testing:** See the [Testing section](Luftfartshinder/Luftfartshinder/README.md#testing) in README.md for test documentation and results

-## AI Assistance Disclosure
-During the development of this MVC application, AI tools (specifically ChatGPT from OpenAI and Cursor IDE) were utilized to support the following tasks:
-• Researching architectural patterns and best practices
-• Generating initial drafts of explanations and documentation
-• Providing code suggestions and troubleshooting guidance

-All AI-generated material was critically evaluated, edited, and integrated by the project members.
-The final implementation and documentation reflect our own understanding and decisions.